Frequently asked questions

 Florida Blue is mission-driven to help people and communities achieve better health at a price they can afford.
 Unlike a for-profit organization — whose goal is making money for investors — we’re helping people and communities achieve better health.

-We are required by law to spend at least 80-85 cents (the exact amount varies by product) of every premium dollar directly on the care of members, and we exceed that by putting policyholders’ money where it matters: their health.
+We are required by law to spend at least 80-85 cents (the exact amount varies by plan/product) of every premium dollar directly on the care of members, and we exceed that by putting policyholders’ money where it matters: their health.

 The main drivers of rising health care costs are the direct costs of medical care — a combination of prescription drugs and services provided by hospitals, doctors, and medical facilities.